 What are your thoughts on managing debt and saving for retirement at the same time?

 You don’t have to do one or the other.
 You can do both at the same time.
 But it also has to do with your goals and how you feel.
 If that debt is giving you anxiety, then focus on crushing that debt, but don’t forget to save and put some money into investments for your future goals.
 If you’re more interested in earning money than paying down your debt, make sure you don’t invest more money than you can afford, and also have a solid plan for paying down your debt which should include your debt-payoff due date and the amount you are going to put towards it every month.

 Can you talk a bit more about credit scores?

 There’s a lot to know about credit scores, but let’s break things down a bit first.
 Credit scores are offered by Canada’s two credit bureaus, Equifax and Transunion.
 Those scores basically show lenders how much of a responsible borrower you are.
-You want to have a high credit score so lenders will not only be more willing to lend you money, but will also offer you a low interest rate because they trust that you will be responsible with that loan and pay it back on time.
+You want to have a high credit score so lenders will not only be more willing to lend you money but will also offer you a low-interest rate because they trust that you will be responsible with that loan and pay it back on time.

 For instance, if you’re thinking of getting a car loan or a mortgage, it’s important to have a high credit score.
-And what you need to do to have a high credit score is be responsible with your credit.
+And what you need to do to have a high credit score is be responsible for your credit.
 That means never having a balance on your credit card but paying it off in full every month.
 It means keeping your oldest credit card that has your longest credit history attached to it.
 And it means not using more than 30% of your available credit, since using more than that will signal to lenders that you may have overextended yourself.

 Another important factor is checking your credit reports from Equifax and Transunion regularly (once per year is a good idea).
-You want to make sure the info your credit reports is accurate, and if it isn’t, you must take steps to correct those errors.
+You want to make sure the info in your credit reports is accurate, and if it isn’t, you must take steps to correct those errors.

 Watch the Full Video Panel Discussion